 - Preheat oven to 400 degrees.
 Spray a baking sheet with non-stick cooking spray.
 Line the baking sheet with foil, then spray the foil with non-stick cooking spray.

 - Place pitted cherries in a medium bowl.

-- In a small bowl, combine balsamic vinegar, 2 tablespoons brown sugar, almond extract and salt and pepper.
+- In a small bowl, combine balsamic vinegar, 2 tablespoons brown sugar, almond extract and salt.
 Pour mixture over cherries and toss gently to coat.

 - Pour the cherries and balsamic mixture onto the prepared pan in an even layer.

 - Roast for 20-25 minutes or until cherries have softened and begun to release their juices.
 Return cherries, along with any juices, to a medium bowl.

 - Cool slightly then taste for sweetness.
 If desired, add an additional tablespoon of brown sugar and mix well.
 Serve warm over your favorite vanilla ice cream.

 Amount Per Serving: Calories: 126Total Fat: 3gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 1gCholesterol: 10mgSodium: 44mgCarbohydrates: 25gFiber: 2gSugar: 21gProtein: 2g

 If you love this recipe, you might also like: